 k.
 Students are encouraged not to park along the east side of San Jose Boulevard, especially in front of the San Jose Episcopal Day School.

 l.
 Students parking in Lots A and C should use the designated crosswalks when walking on to or leaving the main campus each day.
+Students are also reminded to be alert and avoid using their cell phones during this time.

 4. Parking and Driving Violations